Christina Applegate: "I wish I had paid attention" amid worsening symptoms of multiple sclerosis

 Blair, who was a contestant on the current season of "Dancing with the Stars," said that recent MRI results prompted her to leave the show, citing "bone trauma and inflammation among rips and tears" that could worsen with continued movement.
 Blair published a memoir that delves into her illness, titled "Mean Baby," earlier this year.

 In 2021, Blair starred in a documentary that chronicled her worsening health after her diagnosis, "Introducing, Selma Blair."
-Applegate lauded Blair for her transparency, writing on Twitter, "My girl Selma Blair documented the first year.
+Applegate lauded Blair for her transparency, she wrote, "My girl Selma Blair documented the first year.
 Which is hard."

 "Being technically disabled is what it is," Applegate tweeted.
 "I didn't know what MS was before I had it.
 My life is changed forever."